 The University of Wales Trinity Saint David has a well-established reputation for excellence in professional learning for education professionals and pedagogically-focussed educational research.
 The Professional Doctorate in Education is ideal for anyone who is working in school or in an education-related capacity and has the desire for higher level applied academic study and practice-oriented research.

-The programme has been designed with working educators in mind, with online and distance learning supported by two face-to-face day long learning events each semester.
+The programme has been designed with working educators in mind, with online and distance learning supported by two face-to-face, day-long learning events each semester.
+As well as this flexible route there is also an entirely distance learning route for overseas learners.

 The element of reflection on professional practice distinguishes the professional doctorate from the award of a PhD.